its-edalo/slay-the-jokers/INSTALL.md

 **Note:** The Python uploader is launched via a PowerShell script.
 It may change the size or font of the `Lovely` window.

 **Debugging Errors**: If you get an error similar to:
-- `Failed to get upload key` - make sure that you placed the `upload.key` file in the Slay the Joker mod's directory.
+- `Failed to get upload key` - make sure that you placed the `upload.key` file in the Slay the Jokers mod's directory.
 - `Failed to upload file` / `Invalid key` - the `upload.key` seems to be corrupted.
 Make sure that it's the right file, or request a new one.

 ## Step 7: Verify Everything Works!